tarwn/lessthandot-hugo/blogs/content/posts/2016-01-08-duplicating-lessthandot-on-a-vagrant-vm.md

 initially I couldn't get the VirtualBox VMs to start. vagrant would get stuck after setting the private key for SSH.
 I pulled up the VritualBox GUI and tried to view the screen and it warned me that I couldn't run a 64-bit VM.
 I rebooted and turned on the Intel virtualization option in my BIOS, which didn't fix it.
 Then I removed the Hyper-V feature from Windows, which did the trick.

 At this point, I could successfully launch a Centos VM from the command-line.
-I could SSH into the system with “vagrant ssh” and it automatically linked my host directory with “/vagrant” on the VM, so files copied in either would sync back to the first”.
+I could SSH into the system with "vagrant ssh" and it automatically linked my host directory with "/vagrant" on the VM, so files copied in either would sync back to the first".

 ### Local Configuration File, not in git, passed through to VM